 In 2011, before the MV Rena disaster, Dotterel Point had only four pairs of dotterels, and very little breeding success.
 In 2012, after the disaster, one of our members, Ros Hunt, who had a bach in Pukehina, asked if we could help put up a fence around the dotterel nesting area at the end of the spit.
 We agreed and lent Ros some posts and tape as well as a few DOC signs.
 The first fence was pretty basic, but it did cut down some of the human and quad bike activity on the point, and allowed a little bit of vegetation to start growing, as well as proving more protection for the nesting birds.
 As a result in 2013, with support from Coast Care and a grant from the BOPRC Environmental Enhancement Fund, we decided to put up a more permanent fence.

 The fence has allowed an impressive build up of sand inside, almost all of it without additional planting.
 This just goes to show the value of our two sand binding plants, spinifex and pingao, and also the effect of stopping vehicles crossing the area.
-On top of that we have had a doubling in the size of the dotterel population, with eight, possibly nine pairs breeding there, along with at least a dozen pairs of variable oystercatchers which is a great reward for everyones hard work!
+On top of that the size of the dotterel population has doubled, with eight, possibly nine pairs breeding there, along with at least a dozen pairs of variable oystercatchers which is a great reward for everyones hard work!

 In 2014 we started a Biodiversity Management Plan working with BOPRC, WBOPDC and DOC.